 1. What's Actually Going On With the Price

-Standard Chartered, one of the world's largest banks, cut its Bitcoin price forecast this week for the second time in three months, now projecting a potential drop to $50,000 before a year-end recovery to $100,000.
-For context, their original forecast for 2026 was $300,000.
-The fact that a major bank has revised its target twice in three months tells you something important: nobody really knows where the price is going in the short term.
-Not the banks, not the analysts, not the influencers.
+Standard Chartered, one of the world's largest banks, cut its Bitcoin price forecast this week for the second time in three months.
+They now project a potential drop to $50,000 before a year-end recovery to $100,000.
+Their original 2026 forecast was $300,000.
+A major bank revising its target twice in three months should tell you something: nobody knows where the price is going in the short term.

-Not everyone sees it that way though.
-Bernstein, a well-respected Wall Street research firm, published a note this week calling this the "weakest bear case in Bitcoin's history."
-Their analysts are forecasting Bitcoin reaches a new all-time high of $150,000 before the year is out, arguing that unlike previous downturns, there have been no major scandals or company collapses driving this one.
-Their view: the sell-off is more habit than signal, and the institutional foundation underneath Bitcoin is fundamentally different from anything we've seen in past cycles.
+Bernstein, a Wall Street research firm, published a note this week calling this the "weakest bear case in Bitcoin's history."
+Their analysts forecast Bitcoin reaching a new all-time high of $150,000 before year-end.
+Their argument: unlike previous downturns, no major scandal or company collapse triggered this one.
+The sell-off looks more like habit than signal, and the institutional base supporting Bitcoin today looks different from anything in past cycles.

 2. Nation States Are Mining Bitcoin Now

-Investment firm VanEck has confirmed that 13 national governments are now actively mining Bitcoin or supporting it through state resources, through state-owned utilities, direct policy incentives, and in some cases governments owning the mining operations outright.
+Investment firm VanEck confirmed that 13 national governments are now actively mining Bitcoin or supporting mining through state resources.
+That includes state-owned utilities, direct policy incentives, and in some cases government-owned mining operations.

-Many countries are beginning to recognize the strategic advantage Bitcoin has, both to own and to secure the network.
-Just as countries hold gold and oil in their reserves, Bitcoin has emerged as another strategic resource to gather and hold.
-Japan is the most recent addition to VanEck's list, after a state-linked utility began running Canaan mining equipment to absorb surplus energy during off-peak hours rather than let it go to waste.
+Countries are treating Bitcoin the way they treat gold and oil: as a strategic reserve asset worth accumulating and securing.
+Japan is the most recent addition to VanEck's list.
+A state-linked utility there began running Canaan mining equipment to absorb surplus energy during off-peak hours rather than let it go to waste.

 3. Understanding What Strategy Is Actually Doing With STRC

-Strategy has designed STRC to stay near that $100 value.
-Here's the interesting part: when demand for STRC pushes the price toward $100, Strategy issues more shares to keep the price stable and pockets the proceeds from those newly issued shares.
-They then take that capital and use it to buy more Bitcoin.
+Strategy designed STRC to stay near that $100 price.
+When demand pushes STRC toward $100, Strategy issues new shares, which holds the price steady.
+Strategy then takes the proceeds from those new shares and buys more Bitcoin.

 4. Coinbase Went Down: Here's the Reminder It Comes With

-On Wednesday night, Coinbase experienced a service outage that left users temporarily unable to buy, sell, or transfer crypto on the platform.
-The fix was deployed within about 40 minutes and Coinbase confirmed all funds were safe throughout.
-The timing was rough.
-It happened just hours before Coinbase was scheduled to report its Q4 2025 earnings, with the stock already down over 45% year-to-date.
+On Wednesday night, Coinbase went down.
+For roughly 40 minutes, you could not buy, sell, or transfer crypto on the platform.
+Coinbase confirmed all funds were safe and deployed a fix quickly.
+The timing was bad: it happened hours before Coinbase reported Q4 2025 earnings, with the stock already down over 45% year-to-date.

 We'll do a full breakdown of self-custody in an upcoming issue.